Choose the perfect money transfer or exchange rate service that’s safe and suits your needs.

 It depends on your money transfer needs.
 Sending money overseas requires a provider such as WorldFirst and before you can use the services, you will need to register an account with them.
 Registering an account with WorldFirst takes a few simple steps.

-The six-step process highlights how to use WorldFirst to transfer money overseas.
+The six-step process highlights how to use WorldFirst to transfer money overseas from one bank account to another.
 While there are other money transfer services in the market, each has a unique registering process.

 For you to understand how WorldFirst works, you need to know how safe it is.
 In other words, you need to understand it is privately owned, and it’s a fully licensed company based in the UK.